iobroker-community-adapters/ioBroker.plex/README.md

 ## Changelog

 ### **WORK IN PROGRESS**
-- (ticaki) change: common.role/type for mediaplayer
+- (ticaki) changed: common.role/types for mediaplayer added
-- (ticaki) fix: common.type warnings and add missing state definitions
+- (ticaki) fixed: common.type warnings have been fixed and missing state definitions havew been added
-- (ticaki) fix: player controls dont work with https
+- (ticaki) fixed: player controls didnt work with https
+- (ticaki) changed: some dependencies have been updated

 ### 0.9.0 (2020-05-23)
 - (Zefau) added option for webhook IP address in case Plex is running in a Docker environment (see [#53](https://github.com/Zefau/ioBroker.plex/issues/53))